David-Currey/WebScraper/README.md

 A simple Python script using Selenium to scrape product names and prices from the Loblaws website and export the data to a CSV file.

-Features

 Navigates through paginated product listings

 Extracts product titles and prices

 Randomized delays to mimic human browsing

-Saves results to scraped_data.csv
+Exports results to scraped_data.csv

 Prerequisites

 Python 3.7 or higher

-Google Chrome browser installed
+Google Chrome browser

-ChromeDriver compatible with your Chrome version
+ChromeDriver (matching your Chrome version)

 Python packages: